elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case18.md

 ###  Step 2

-- In the “on start” brick, initialize the AI lens and switch the function to the color recognition mode, set the neopixel lights connect to P15 port.
+- In the “on start” brick, initialize the AI lens and switch the function to the color recognition mode, set the RainbowLED lights connect to P15 port.

 ![](./images/case-18-01.png)